 Nominating: The President shall appoint three members to propose candidates for the Board.

 Saijiki (歳時記): Members shall support, promote, and update the regional saijiki.

 Social: The duties shall be the planning of ginkō haiku walks (吟行) and other haiku-related social events.

-Geppo (月報): It shall be the duty of this committee to publish a haiku newsletter at stated intervals.
+GEPPO (月報): It shall be the duty of this committee to publish a haiku newsletter for members at stated intervals.

 Members’ Anthology: The Society shall publish a Members’ Anthology at least once a year.
 This anthology shall reflect the basic purposes of this Society.